abs-hasan/abs-hasan/README.md

 # Hi, I’m Abu Hasan! 👋

-I’m a **Data Scientist** with over 5 years of experience in data analytics, specializing in building data pipelines, ETL processes, and analytics dashboards.
+I’m a **Data Professional** with over 5 years of experience in data analytics, specializing in building data pipelines, ETL processes, and analytics dashboards.
 I’m passionate about turning data into actionable insights to drive business impact, with a focus on aged care and finance industries.

 ## 🛠️ Core Skills